Keep up with recent media coverage of DOJ GEN’s work.

 In August 2017, DOJ GEN sent a letter to Deputy Attorney General Rod Rosenstein reporting instances of sexual harassment experienced or witnessed by our members and urging a response.
 The letter was covered by The Washington Post and CNN.

-Make waves.
+Stay informed.
 Become a member of DOJ GEN today.